Enhancing Quality of Life for Rural Communities

 Our GIS Team is comprised of a highly trained professional staff with years of industry experience and education, which ensures that your needs are exceeded.
 Our communities benefit from the cooperative structure and grant-funding assistance which provides access to GIS expertise at the fraction of traditional consulting fees or the expense of hiring a similarly skilled GIS professional.
 We are administered via Great Lakes Community Action Partnership (GLCAP) based in Fremont Ohio.

 Brian is the GIS Coordinator for the Great Lakes RCAP GIS Team.
 He initially joined RCAP as a Utility Mapping Technician while a student at Kent State University.
 Since then, he has spearheaded key projects including the development of the RCAP GIS web application, lead (Pb) water service line mapping processes for over 50 Ohio communities, and several Ohio EPA GIS training modules for water and sewer professionals.
 He has a B.S. in GIS and Environmental Geography and minor in Park Management.

 Michael started working part-time with RCAP in 2017 as a Utility Mapping Technician.
 His GIS experience stems through his education at KSU where he currently is studying geosciences and will graduate in 2019.
-He is a Certified Volunteer Naturalist who does a lot within the National Park, and the Metro Parks.
+He is a Certified Volunteer Naturalist who plans to become a watershed hydrologist.

-Karl “Sam” Eitner joined RCAP in 2015.
+Karl “Sam” Eitner, a GIS Specialist, joined RCAP in 2015.
 He has assisted several communities in completing GPS and GIS data collection, and prepared multiple lead service line probability maps.
 Sam has a B.A. in Environmental Geography from Kent State University and is expected to graduate with a Masters in Geography in 2018.